-In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently gained a significant amount of popularity.
+In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently overtaken overs to become the number one exchange by volume.
 We’ll assess the features offered by Binance, it’s security history, ease of use, and fees, as well as break down the basic steps involved with setting up a Binance account and getting started trading.

 - 0.1 What is Binance?

 - 0.4 Binance Fees

 - 0.8 Customer Support

 What is Binance?

 Binance is one of the most popular exchanges in the world, and has maintained a strong position in the top five largest exchanges by volume since launching in July 2017.
 Binance is a unique platform in the cryptocurrency ecosystem— rather than relying on traditional venture capital, Binance was launched off the back of funding generated through a highly successful initial coin offering.

 Changpeng Zhao, the founder and CEO of Binance, boasts extensive experience with Wall Street software trading system architecture development and is a serial Bitcoin entrepreneur in the Chinese crypto currency market.